jayasurya0007/warp-x402/wrap402-sdk/README.md

 ## 🤔 "Do I Need to Deploy Contracts?" - Decision Tree

+> **TL;DR:** For real cross-chain payments, YES - you must deploy BOTH WarpSender and WarpReceiver and configure them to talk to each other.

 ```
 ┌─────────────────────────────────────────┐
 │  What are you trying to do?            │